babel/website/website/blog/2017-09-12-planning-for-7.0.md

 ### "Pure" Annotation in specific transforms for minifiers

-After [#6209](https://github.com/babel/babel/pull/6209), ES6 classes that are transpiled will have a `/*#__PURE__*/` comment that minfiers like Uglify and babel-minify can use for dead code elimination.
+After [#6209](https://github.com/babel/babel/pull/6209), ES6 classes that are transpiled will have a `/*#__PURE__*/` comment that minifiers like Uglify and babel-minify can use for dead code elimination.
 These annotations may expand to our helper functions as well.

 Input